• Home

 Like Sydney, Brisbane is pretty expensive but I’d found an apartment hotel called the Adina Apartment Hotel for my 3-night stay.
 Located right next to the Story Bridge, reviewers on Trip Advisor gave the hotel high marks for its views of the bridge and the skyline.
 And, as you know, I’m a sucker for a great view.

 When I arrived at the Adina and checked into my one-bedroom apartment, I was pleasantly surprised – it was everything I’d read it would be and more.
 The best part was the large deck with sweeping views of downtown across the Brisbane River.
-The second best part was the washer and dryer in the bathroom (may not sound like that big a deal but if you’d been living out of a carry-on suitcase for a month, you’d understand).

 It was already 9pm by the time I settled into my room so I grabbed some dinner before crashing for the night.